skyvers/skyve-dev-guide/_pages/charts.md

-TemporalBucket.DAY_MONTH_YEAR | bucket temporal data by day, month and year | chart user activity by date TemporalBucket.DAY | bucket temporal data by day (day number, not weekday name) | chart sales data by day for this month TemporalBucket.MONTH | bucket temporal data by month  | chart rainfall by month TemporalBucket.YEAR | bucket temporal data by year | chart year of birth of clients TemporalBucket.MONTH_YEAR | bucket temporal data by month and year | chart sales results by month spanning more than 1 year bound
+TemporalBucket.DAY_MONTH_YEAR | bucket temporal data by day, month and year | chart user activity by date TemporalBucket.DAY | bucket temporal data by day (day number, not weekday name) | chart sales data by day for this month TemporalBucket.MONTH | bucket temporal data by month  | chart rainfall by month TemporalBucket.YEAR | bucket temporal data by year | chart year of birth of customers TemporalBucket.MONTH_YEAR | bucket temporal data by month and year | chart sales results by month spanning more than 1 year bound
 TemporalBucket.HOUR | bucket temporal data by hour | chart entries to the building for each hour of the day TemporalBucket.HOUR_DAY | bucket temporal data by hour and day | chart client purchases per each hour during a multi-day sale period